Hello travelers, welcome to the segment on Alaska Highway Campgrounds and RV Parks.

 Yukon Lodgings has everything you could ever want at their amazing resort in the middle

 of Canada's Yukon.
-Lots of wide pullthroughs with grass and trees seperating each site from eachother,
+Lots of wide pull-thoughs with grass and trees separating each site from each other,

 custom log cabins, a long house, hard floored cabin wall tents with cozy beds, a walking historical

 museum of the Alaska Highway and a pond with a fountain, stream and bridge too.
 This is more than

 a stop along the Alaska Highway, it's a destination that just needs to be on every travelers list.

 Reservations are suggested but not always necessary if your stopping before 6 pm.
 Discovery